Events and outcomes

 Solution

-Sample space is the set of all students.
+The sample space S is the set of all students.
+Events are subsets of S.

 Therefore: